F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab1.rst

 1.3.4 login to the BIG-IP:
 **************************

-- use the address from the slack notification (look for your username in the :guilabel:`builds` channel)
+- use the address from task 1.3.3
-- username: admin
+- username: :guilabel:`admin`
 - password: the personal password you defined in the global parameters file in the vault_dac_password parameter.

 explore the objects that were created: